grafana/tempo/docs/tempo/website/configuration/_index.md

     # The default value of 0 disables this limit.
     [search_max_result_limit: <int> | default = 0]

+    # An external endpoint that the querier will use to offload backend search requests.
+It must
+    # take and return the same value as /api/search endpoint on the querier.
+This is intended to be
+    # used with serverless technologies for massive parralelization of the search path. jpe - link to real docs
+    # The default value of "" disables this feature.
+    [search_external_endpoint: <string> | default = ""]

     # config of the worker that connects to the query frontend
     frontend_worker: